Photo Courtesy: MohammedanSportingIndia.com

 Earlier in the week, Justice’s striker partner, Joel Sunday, scored the lone goal against Kalighat MS to ensure a 1-0 win at the Gayeshpur Stadium.
 A freekick from outside the box curled around the Kalighat wall and beat the opposition goalie.

-CFL Premier Division Table
+CFL (Calcutta) Premier Division Table

 26 teams have been split into two groups.
 After a single leg round robin, the top three teams from each group will enter the Super Six which will be the championship round.